Always consult a medical doctor or patient care specialist before using captopril tablets.

 Captopril is also used in the treatment of kidney disease (nephropathy) caused by diabetes in patients with type 1 diabetes and retinopathy.

-Captopril also decreases certain chemicals that tighten the blood vessels, so there is a normal blood pressure and heart can pump blood more efficiently.
+Captopril also decreases certain chemicals that tighten the blood vessels, so there is normal blood pressure and heart can pump blood more efficiently.

 Captopril tablets are contraindicated in patients who are hypersensitive to this product or any other angiotensin converting enzyme (ACE) inhibitor.

 Do NOT use captopril tablet if you have:

 - Hypersensitivity towards captopril or any other ACE inhibitors or any of the excipients in the tablet;